lightstep/lightstep-grafana-plugin/README.md

 2. Install the plugin from the zip archive, [see Grafana documentation here](https://grafana.com/docs/grafana/latest/plugins/installation).

-3. Modify the `allow_loading_unsigned_plugins` property in `grafana.ini` to the following value:
+3. Modify the `allow_loading_unsigned_plugins` property in `grafana.ini` to the following value (or set using the env var `GF_ALLOW_LOADING_UNSIGNED_PLUGINS`):

 ```
 [plugins]
 allow_loading_unsigned_plugins = lightstep-app,grafana-lightstep-datasource,grafana-lightstep-graph
 ```

-5. [Provision the data source](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) with your API key using `secureJsonData`.
+1. [Provision the data source](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) using a file or the Grafana UI.
 An example file for provisioning the plugin with a sample datasource can be found in the [`provisioning`](./provisioning/datasources) directory of this repository.
-This is a breaking change as of v1.2.0, and the Lightstep API key can no longer be set in the settings page.
+Note that the API key, once set, is no longer visible in the UI.

-6. Restart Grafana, login, and view data sources.
-You should see the data source you provisioned in step 5 and click "Save and Test" to confirm you can receive data from Lightstep.
+2. Click "Save and Test" in the data source configuration page to confirm you can receive data from Lightstep.

 ## Templating
 See the [Templating](https://grafana.com/docs/grafana/latest/reference/templating/) documentation for an introduction to the templating feature and the different types of template variables.